hyperledger/fabric-private-chaincode/samples/demos/irb/README.md

 ## Run the demo

-To run the demo just use the `test` target.
+To run the demo just use the `run` target.
 You will see the output of the interaction between the participants in your terminal.

 ```bash